-According to Merrian-Webster dictionary, there are about 1 million English words.
+According to the Merrian-Webster dictionary, there are about 1 million English words.
 If you combine two English words, there are about 1 trillion combinations.
 With 2 billion existing websites, it merely represents 0.2 percent of the 2-word combination.
-Not to mention the near-infinite 3-word combinations, or making up your own words.
+Not to mention the near-infinite 3-word combinations or making up your own words.
 So, you can do it.

 Coming up with a good domain name

 A good domain name should be easy to pronounce and able to connect with your audience.
 Having the niche keyword in the domain name will help, but it’s certainly not a must-have.
 Don’t believe me?
 Just look at Amazon.

 If you need help coming up with domain names, try the following: